zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 To add a parameter, follow these steps:

 1. Open the **Parameters** tab and click **Add parameter**.
-2. Name your parameter and add a test value, then click **OK**.
+2. Name your parameter and add a test value.

     {{< figure src="/attachments/refguide/modeling/integration/consumed-rest-services-beta/parameter.png" class="no-border" >}}

 3. To test the parameters, click **Send**.

-#### Add a Base URL as a Parameter
+#### Dynamic Base URL {#dynamic-base-url}

-You can also add a Base URL as a parameter.
-TO do this, follow these steps:
+You can add a Base URL as a parameter.
+To do this, follow these steps:

 1. Click **Base URL**.
 2. In the Dynamic field, select **Yes**.